|

 Bottom Line: Wyzant is like a search engine for tutors.
 It lets students choose an ACT tutor based on how much they charge per hour.
 Make sure to look at tutors’ reviews and ratings, as previous customers have claimed that the quality of their service highly depended on the tutor they worked with.

-Revolution Prep
+4. Revolution Prep

 revolution prep

 One of the biggest ways Revolution Prep differs from other tutoring services is that it only hires full-time employees.
 Before joining Revolution Prep’s network, each staff member must undergo a 150-hour training program.
-You will work with premier instructors at Revolution Prep, including tutors with Ph.
-D.s, but this service is on the more expensive end of the spectrum.
+You will work with premier instructors at Revolution Prep, including tutors with PhDs, but this service is on the more expensive end of the spectrum.
 Private tutoring costs $1,200 for 12 hours, and group test prep costs $400 for 12 hours.
 This makes one hour of private tutoring $100 per hour.

 Revolution Prep offers classes in standard school subjects, one-on-one or in small groups of up to three students.
 There are also different AP and regular test packages, with prices varying by subject.
 If students are looking for the best of both worlds—live lessons and on-demand homework help—they can sign up for the live homework help add-on.
-For $99 a month, high school students can ask any last-minute ACT exam questions they might have.
+For $99 a month, test takers students can ask any last-minute ACT exam questions they might have.

 Pros